Nick __Professor: Scene

 "Oh..
 I see.
 Alright, sir."

-"I know that Professor Nick is a bit distant, but missing his own class farewell?" one of the teachers exclaimed.
-The Head of Department intervened, "As expected, but what's done is done, putting that aside every one should make sure that all the preparations are done perfectly, and carry out a proper last minute check."
+The Head of Department intervened calmly, "As expected, but what's done is done.
+Let's focus on making sure that all the preparations are done perfectly, and carry out a proper last minute check."

-After his encounter with the student, Nick left the university and headed to Arcadia to meet Ash.
 The walk wasn't long, but his mind wandered as he moved along the familiar road.

 But he had bought it anyway.

-The memory of last night resurfaced, without warning.
+The memory of last night resurfaced, uninvited.

-He had almost call her out then, but she disappeared through the hostel gate before he could even decide.
+He had almost call her out then, but she disappeared through the hostel gate before he could decide.

 Now, standing outside the same gate the next day, he found himself still thinking about it.